Mister Sinister: "Mutant Massacre" and "Inferno"

 Sinister reforms his Marauders, even resurrecting the fallen ones through his now perfected cloning technology.
 He then confronts Madelyne and reveals her true origins.
-At the end of Inferno, Maddie dies and her life-force and memories merge with Jean Grey's.
+Madelyne dies and her life-force and memories merge with Jean Grey's.
 As the X-Factor and X-Men teams fight Sinister, the villain reveals his many manipulations of Scott Summers over the years, how he mentally influenced Scott to abandon his family, and his quest to create offspring from his and Jean's DNA.
-After realizing the villainous scientist may be vulnerable to his power, Cyclops releases a high-intensity blast that seems to atomize Mr. Sinister, leaving only charred bones.
-The battle over, Scott and Jean decide to raise the baby Nathan together.
-In truth, Mr. Sinister is alive, having decided to fake his death so he can retreat rather than continue to battle both X-Factor and the X-Men single-handedly.
+After realizing the villainous scientist may be vulnerable to his power, Cyclops releases a high-intensity blast that seems to atomize Sinister, leaving only charred bones.
+The battle over, Scott and Jean decide to raise their baby Nathan together.
+In truth, Sinister is alive, having decided to fake his death so he can retreat rather than continue to battle both X-Factor and the X-Men single-handedly.

-Later on, Nathan is fatally infected by a techno-organic virus.
-Rather than watch his son die, Cyclops sends him into the future where treatment exists.
-Soon afterward, Gambit joins the X-Men team after having befriended the X-Man called Storm.
-His connection to Sinister and the Mutant Massacre is not revealed for some time.
-Many months after Nathan Summers is sent into the future, the X-Men learn he grew up to become Cable, a powerful mutant time traveler and one of Apocalypse's most persistent enemies.
-This also makes the mutant terrorist Stryfe a son of Cyclops in his own way, as he is a clone of Cable.

 1990s

 Sinister recruits a new team of agents called the Nasty Boys and allies with Stryfe, now leader of the terrorist Mutant Liberation Front.
 During this time, he establishes a new cover identity of "Mike Milbury", a neighbor to Scott Summers' grandparents.
 During the storyline "X-Cutioner's Song", Stryfe gives Sinister a canister he claims contains a sample of his own genetic material, in exchange for a service.
 When Sinister opens the container, he is angered to find it seemingly empty.
 He later realizes that he unknowingly unleashed the Legacy Virus, a pathogen engineered by Stryfe that targets mutants.
-Not long afterward, Scott Summers meets Mike Milbury, who then reveals himself to be Mr. Sinister, still alive.
+Not long afterward, Scott Summers meets Mike Milbury, who then reveals himself to be Sinister, still alive.
 Sinister warns of the Legacy Virus and also hints that there is a third Summers brother unknown to either Scott or Alex.
 When the villainous Dark Riders arrive to attack Cyclops, Sinister declares the mutant hero under his own protection.
-Not long afterward, Scott and Jean Grey marry while Sinister monitors from afar, interested in the possible offspring that may result.
-Some time later, he recruits a new agent named Threnody, a mutant who can sense the dying and draw energy from them.